GEANT/FOD/doc/configuration/configuration-v1.8.md

 ### Syncing the database
-To create all the tables and fill with basic data needed by FoD we have to run the following commands:
+To create all the tables and fill with basic data needed by {{ product_name_short }} we have to run the following commands:

 	cd /srv/flowspy
 	./manage.py migrate